Bilingual Education

 Focus on development of perspectives and skills for entering the teaching profession as an engaged educator and advocate. -

-Planning and implementing assessment and instruction in language, literacy, and the content areas in elementary English as a second language classrooms.
-Presents sheltered and content-based teaching strategies for language development.
+Planning and implementing effective assessment and instruction in language, literacy, and the content areas in elementary English as a second language classrooms.
+Students develop standards-based lesson plans, and analyze texts using current English language development framework.
 4 cr.
 Either sem. -

 Focus on complexity of bilingualism, literacy, and schooling from a student, school, and socio-political perspective.
 Examines theoretical, historical, research, and legal bases of educational policy and programs for students who speak a language other than the language of the school.
 4 cr.
 Either sem. -